Monmouth Academy (New Jersey)

-Monmouth Academy was a university preparatory, nonsectarian, coeducational day school located in Howell Township, New Jersey, United States, serving students in pre-kindergarten through twelfth grade.
+Monmouth Academy (Formerly Lakewood Preparatory) was a university preparatory, nonsectarian, coeducational day school located in Howell Township, New Jersey, United States, serving students in pre-kindergarten through twelfth grade.
 Founded in 1973 by Lois Hirshkowitz, Monmouth Academy was formerly known as Lakewood Prep School.
 The school offered small classes, but an extensive offering of Advanced Placement courses, Mandarin Chinese and art classes taught by professional artists.

 As of the 2009-10 school year, the school had an enrollment of 89 students (plus 4 in pre-K) and 20.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 4.3.

 Monmouth Academy was overseen by the New Jersey Department of Education and is a member of the New Jersey Association of Independent Schools.
 The school had been accredited by the Middle States Association of Colleges and Schools Commission on Secondary Schools since 1995.

 The school was closed in 2011.